-Monument operating hours vary by season, and the monument is occasionally closed for periods of time due to missile tests on the adjacent White Sands Missile Range.
+Park operating hours vary by season, and is occasionally closed for periods of time due to missile tests on the adjacent White Sands Missile Range.
 Visitors are encouraged to call the visitor center at (575) 479-6124 ext.
 236 to verify that a closure is not in effect.

 Fees and Passes

 Entrance fees are charged per person for anyone 16 years and older.
 Children ages 15 and younger enter for free.
 The National Park Service has also designated various days throughout the year as Fee Free Days.
 Those interested in interagency park passes can purchase them at the fee station.

 Applications for various special use permits are available, such as weddings, backcountry camping, and commercial filming and photography.
 Reservations are not needed to enter the park; however, some of our interpretive programs require advance reservations.
 Special rates are available for those bringing commercial bus tours to the park.
 School groups coming to the park for a curriculum-based activity may be eligible for an educational fee waiver.